-For a UK holiday, we would recommend going on a proper road trip, as it provides the freedom and flexibility to discover local wonders along the way.
+For a UK holiday, we would recommend going on a proper road trip on a campervan hire, as it provides the freedom and flexibility to discover local wonders along the way.
 A good tip is to keep an open mind on the road, as you might drive past hidden gems or the perfect campsite.

 As many have started planning a staycation for the first time, one should make sure not to miss some of the best natural wonders the British isles have to offer:

 The Brimham Rocks – Perfect for a family staycation